techlahoma/board_meetings/2020/01_january_minutes.md

 ### Thank you callouts

-Ryan Bopp – leading networking event, doing an excellent job
+Ryan Bupp – leading networking event, doing an excellent job

-Bree Weathers – Techlahoma community member, graduate of ctrl shift school, helping out with alcohol policy and handling alcohol at networking event
+Bri Weathers – Techlahoma community member, graduate of ctrl shift school, helping out with alcohol policy and handling alcohol at networking event

 Kristin Garcia – Has done a great job with user group committee.
 Thank you!